framps/raspiBackupDoc/en/src/introduction.md

 The system therefore reboots immediately once it has been restored.

-For **installation and configuration** of *raspiBackup* there is an [installer](installation-in-5-minutes.md), with which the most important options of *raspiBackup* can be easily and quickly configured. options of *raspiBackup*, comparable to `raspi-config`.
-More specific settings can be made in a configuration file.
+For **installation and configuration** of *raspiBackup* there is an [installer](installation-in-5-minutes.md), with which the most important options of *raspiBackup* can be easily and quickly configured similar to `raspi-config`.
+More specific settings can be configured in a configuration file.

 All functions and applications of *raspiBackup* are described in the first chapter [Function overview](function-overview.md).